Guide to Different Types of Balloons

 Latex vs. Foil Balloons

 Balloons are typically either latex or foil.
 Each of these materials can help create unique decorative elements for your design theme.
-Explore the characteristics, pros and cons of each of these different types of balloons for a party.
+Explore the characteristics, pros and cons of each of these different balloon types for a party.

 Mayflower provides the following types of latex balloons: